frictionlessdata/datapackage/index.md

 ---
-title: Data Protocols
+title: Frictionless Data
-subtitle: Lightweight Standards and Patterns for (Open) Data
+subtitle: Specifications for Packaging and Transporting Data
 layout: default
 ---

 This site is the home of **simple protocols and formats for working with open data**.
 Our mission is both to make it **easier to develop